-Jennifer Spence is a fellow with the Global Security and Politics program, joining CIGI in 2017.
-An expert in Arctic and international governance and public policy, Jennifer will focus on the Arctic program at CIGI with a particular focus on infrastructure, transportation, local and regional development, and strengthened domestic and regional governance.
+Jennifer Spence is a CIGI fellow since 2017.
+An expert in Arctic and international governance and public policy, Jennifer will focus on the Arctic project at CIGI with a particular focus on infrastructure, transportation, local and regional development, and strengthened domestic and regional governance.

 Jennifer holds a Ph.D. in public policy from Carleton University, a Masters from Royal Roads University in conflict management and analysis, and a Bachelor of Arts (Honours) in political science from the University of British Columbia.
 Jennifer is currently a Postdoctoral Fellow and Research Associate at Carleton University’s School of Public Policy and Administration.
 Previously, she has held numerous senior positions with a variety of Government of Canada departments.